Policy Changes – COVID 2019

 - The Trust will accept any document requiring a signature that has been signed utilizing DocuSign or other electronic signature software provided the law firm has an electronic filer agreement on file with CRMC.

-- The Trust is adding language at the end of the release so that the release need not be notarized or witnessed.
+- The Trust added language at the end of the release so that the release need not be notarized or witnessed.
 A notice will be sent once this change is in place.